jdh8/blueberry-precision/src/Slam/Kickback_1430.md

 ## Asking for the trump queen

 To ask for the trump queen after 4Y+1 and 4Y+2, bid the cheapest step other than 5X.
-The asking bid is usually below 5X so that there is enough space to query all side kings.
+If the asking bid is below 5X, we can stop at 5X with neither the trump queen nor any useful void.

 | -                   | Asking bid below 5X |
 |---------------------|---------------------|